Basel Christian Church of Malaysia: Self-establishment

-The Hakka Christians set up their own churches wherever a few families were gathered together.
-They set up schools as well to educate their children in Chinese.
+The Hakka Christians set up their own churches and Chinese schools wherever a few families were gathered together.
 In 1925, during the first synod in Kudat, Rev. Schule, a Basel Mission representative, proposed that the church should immediately practise self-reliance, so that the various gifts in the church could be channelled to administer and develop the church.
-The church authority felt then that it was not the time yet, but accepted Schule's proposal and became a self-governing, self-supporting, and. self-propagating church.
+The church authority felt then that it was not the time yet, but accepted Schule's proposal and became a self-governing, self-supporting, and self-propagating church.

-On 7 July 1937, Japanese militant imperialism exploded an aggressive war with China.
-In 1941, Japanese advanced to invade South East Asia.
-In 1941–1945, the people of the state were ravaged and trampled on by the Japanese army.
-During that time, as many as 70-80 of the church's members were murdered by the Japanese, a few hundred were caused to die.
-Church buildings were burned, schools bombed, and homes destroyed.
-Believers were scattered and schools standstill.
+On 7 July 1937, Japan officially declared war on China and the Second Sino-Japanese War began.
+In 1941, Japan invaded South East Asia and from 1942 to 1945, British Malaya and British Borneo were occupied by the Japanese army.
+During that time, 70 members of the church were murdered by the Japanese, and several hundred more died from indirect causes.
+Buildings were destroyed and believers scattered from their homes.

-In 1945, the Emperor of Japan surrendered unconditionally to the Allied Forces after the atomic bombs were deployed against Japan.
-But the war had left much devastation and chaos everywhere in the state.
-The believers had difficulty even in the rehabilitation of their homes, so they could hardly spare themselves for the reconstruction of the mined churches and schools.
-Fortunately, at that time, the Lutheran World Federation (LWF) was willing to extend a helping hand to aid the church in the forms of finances and manpower such as teachers in the secondary schools.
-This would become one of the factors that caused the church to join the LWF.
+In 1945, the Emperor of Japan surrendered to the Allied Forces and withdrew from Malaya and British Borneo.
+The war had left much devastation and believers were left to reconstruct and rebuild their homes and settlements.
+At that time, the Lutheran World Federation (LWF) extended aid to the church in the forms of finances and manpower including teachers.
+This would become one of the factors that caused the church to join the LWF as one of its members.